 The resume screening process

 Once you have the resumes, you can screen them by hand or use software to look for patterns.
-A typical job opening may receive a lot of resumes from unqualified candidates — but top talent usually gets snapped up quickly, which means that if you don’t have an efficient resume screening process in place, you could miss out on the best candidate for the job.
+A typical job opening may receive a lot of resumes from unqualified candidates — but top talent usually gets snapped up quickly.
+If you don’t have an efficient resume screening process in place, you could miss out on the best candidate for the job.

 Recruiters have to deal with a lot of resumes and need to be able to identify qualified hires based on, in most cases, a single sheet of paper.
 Here are a few tips to improve the resume screening process: